 There are glimmers of hope as I write: peaks are passing, curves are flattening, and intensive care units are not overwhelmed.
 At least in my neck of the woods.
 Even still, not all the headlines are good at the moment – and they never will be, this side of the veil – and surely there’s more bad news to come.

 Bad news is a bitter pill.
 But bitter pills are best swallowed on a full stomach, and so I’d like to teach you how to make another dish which bears gustatory and psychological benefits in equal measure.
-I say “another” because my last instalment was a recipe for butter chicken (“An Invitation to Dinner,” April 13).
+I say “another” because my last instalment was a recipe for butter chicken.
 Normally I wouldn’t double up on the column-as-recipe thing, but the pressure to be otherwise profound is too daunting at the moment.

 So, let’s make pork carnitas.
 Carnitas translates from Spanish to “little meats,” and when scooped onto a warm soft tortilla with complimentary toppings, are the very summit of what a taco can be.
 My recipe is based on one I learned from Deb Perelman’s marvelous Smitten Kitchen blog.
 She dubs them “Homesick Texan Carnitas” – let Texan be a stand-in for “human” here, and homesick a shorthand for the sundry yearnings we all have for the way things used to be.